-Avoid crossing washes with walls or fences.
-Stop walls at the edge of the drainage easement or the channel's floodplain and leave the wash area as common open space.

-Avoid crossing washes with your primary access or the only driveway to your house.

-Avoid diverting natural washes from their natural flow path.
-The City's Floodplain and Stormwater Ordinance requires that runoff should enter and depart from property in substantially the same manner as under pre-development conditions.
-If, for some reason, you must divert flow within your lot, avoid designing channels that turn the water flow more than 45 degrees.

-You must not alter a watercourse without City approval and certification from a professional engineer that any alterations will not increase flood levels or hazards within, upstream or downstream from the altered portion of the watercourse.
+- Avoid constructing walls or fences that cross over a wash.
+Walls should end at the edge of the drainage easement or the channel's floodplain and leave the wash area as common open space. - Avoid placing primary access to your home (ex: the only driveway to your house) across a wash. - Avoid diverting natural washes from their natural flow path.
+The city's Stormwater and Floodplain Ordinance requires that runoff should enter and depart from property in substantially the same manner as under pre-development conditions.
+If you must divert flow within your lot, avoid designing channels that turn the water flow more than 45 degrees. - You must not alter a watercourse without city approval and certification from a professional engineer that any alterations will not increase flood levels or hazards within, upstream or downstream from the altered portion of the watercourse.

-DRIVEWAYS, CULVERTS, AND BRIDGES
+DRIVEWAYS, CULVERTS AND BRIDGES